I've been fiddling with this little fic for a while, and rather than let it stew in one of my not-so-well hidden folders, I thought I'd post it here.

 "Congratulations."
 The doctor smiled behind his mask, pushing open the operating room's doors so he could glance inside, "Would you like to meet your children?"

 "Children?"
 His blue eyes locked with the brown of his wife's, the warm and fuzzy feeling of love rising in his chest as per usual.
-His eyes peered at the bundle in her thing arms, so intently he was startled by a nurse pushing an identical bundle into his own arms.
+His eyes peered at the bundle in her thin arms, so intently he was startled by a nurse pushing an identical bundle into his own arms.
 "Twins?"
 His voice caught in his throat as his son squirmed and then began to wail, his loud cry demanding attention throughout the room.

 "Iemitsu," His wife called, beckoning him over, "Come here."
 They swapped bundles, and the man noticed that this child was ever so slightly lighter, letting out only quiet whimpers.